 Near Parkfield, CA we find strong evidence for annual periods in earthquake occurrence, consistent with previous results suggesting seasonal modulation of seismicity [Christiansen et al., 2007].
-Shown in

-Figure 2 are the results indicating statistically significant periods of about 4-, 6-, and 12-months for seismicity located on the SAF near Parkfield.
+The results indicate statistically significant periods of about 4-, 6-, and 12-months for seismicity located on the SAF near Parkfield.
 For this region we find peak earthquake occurrence in the dry fall months of August and September and a secondary peak in activity in April.
 Similarly, in the SN-ECSZ we find a statistically significant annual period, as well as a ~14 month period that we specifically test for in order to consider the period of pole-tide induced stresses.
 The results indicate the declustering methods reduce the periodic component resolved in the time series, but do not produce a Poissonian process since we are able to resolve similar periods when compared to the original time series.